 Bonding is the technology of aggregating several parallel channels in Ethernet network.
 The feature helps to balance server loading and increase fault tolerance.

 We set up channel aggregation using the standard LACP protocol.
 It is paid feature, take a look at prices at the LACP tab.

-To get bonding order the service Port Channel from the Control Panel and then contact us via ticket to set it up.
+To get bonding order the service Port Channel from the Control Panel, prepare your server and then contact us via ticket to set it up.

 Setup example for Ubuntu 14.04

 # modprobe bonding

 Make sure it's loaded, you should see something like "bonding 147456 0":

 After LACP is ready from our side you need to configure it on the server:

 using the following example(replace em1 and em2 to your network interface names):